jaxparrow07/Simply-MAD/README.md

 To find the Mean Average Deviation of a data set

 ```
 I ain't no professional math guy.
-This is for 8th grade and I finally able to understand this in 11th grade.
+This is for 8th grade and now I'm finally able to understand this in 11th grade.
 TEHC
 ```
 Don't be fooled by the funny description lol .
 I've worked on several serious projects too.
 This one was made for some experiment stuff and I wanted to know if I could implement this on python in a so simpler and easier way.
 I know this code can be improved in differnt ways. *exhales heavily*